thexhr/openbsd-timemachine/README.md

 sd2: 7640MB, 512 bytes/sector, 15646720 sectors
 ```

 In this example it's `sd2`.
-Now we need to format the disk and create an encrypted file system on top of it.
+Now we need to format the disk and create a RAID disklabel for an encrypted file system on top of it.

 ```
 # fdisk -iy sd2